ProteinsWebTeam/interpro-docs/docs/browse.rst

 reference to this taxon from another page throughout the website will link to this page.

 The overview also includes a graphical representation of the lineage of the selected taxon.
-The nodes in the visualization are also links, so you can jump to the page of a particular taxon of interest.
+The nodes in the visualisation are also links, so you can jump to the page of a particular taxon of interest.

 .. figure:: images/browse_pages/taxonomy_page.png
     :alt: Taxonomy entry page